A lot or a little?

 Is it any good?

-With its ubiquitous muscle cars, sexy babes, and a catchy soundtrack, Fast & Furious is sure to entertain its target audience of young males looking for some hard-bodied eye candy.
+With its ubiquitous muscle cars, sexy babes, and a catchy soundtrack, this sequel is sure to entertain its target audience of young males looking for some hard-bodied eye candy.
 Devotees of the franchise should also be particularly pleased with the return of Diesel and the underappreciated Rodriguez, who's especially exciting to watch in the opening chase sequence.

-What's disappointing is how angsty writer Chris Morgan (who also wrote Wanted and The Fast and the Furious: Tokyo Drift) has made this seemingly final installment.
+What's disappointing is how writer Chris Morgan (who also wrote Wanted and The Fast and the Furious: Tokyo Drift) has made Fast & Furious so angsty.
 Walker is incapable of looking animated, so why give him rambling monologues about respect and codes of conduct?
 Diesel doesn't grieve so much as squint and grimace, yet viewers are subjected to scene after scene of him trying to act wistful, like when he stares at an old photograph or the car he and Letty restored.
 Let's get real -- people don't care about Dom's feelings, they just want to see him rev his engine in unbelievable chase sequences.
 The rest is filler.

-Families can talk about the the fact that, except for two or three women, most of the movie's female characters are sexy decoration.
+Families can talk about the the fact that, except for two or three women, most of Fast & Furious' female characters are sexy decoration.
 What kind of message does that send to girls?
 Do you think the filmmakers care, or are they going after an entirely different audience?

 What do you think of the idea that some people live by a "code" and others don't?
 Does following your own set of rules mean that it's OK to do illegal or other iffy things if you think you have a good reason?
 Which characters in the movie have a code, and which don't?